haryselman/frontend-nanodegree-mobile-portfolio/README.md

 - Changed some values to not have that many pizza's on the screen as there is less painting needed.
 Painting is currectly the bottleneck
 - Reordered some var's to not be included in the loops which caused Jank
 - Implemented requestAnimationFrame
+- Reduced time to resize pizza's to aprox.
+0.5ms